5T33Z0/OC-Little-Translated/Content/02_Disabling_Devices/Disabling_EHCx/README.md

 USB 3.1 Gen 2| 10 Gbps | XHCI | –
 USB 4        | 40 Gbps | PCIe | –

+> [!NOTE]
+>
-> **Note**: Instead of USB 3.1 Gen 2 and USB 4, Apple uses Thunderbolt 3 and 4 which utilize the PCIe protocol to achieve these high transfer rates.
+> Instead of USB 3.1 Gen 2 and USB 4, Apple uses Thunderbolt 3 and 4 which utilize the PCIe protocol to achieve these high transfer rates.

 ## Notes
 - If your system is a pre 6th Gen Laptop and supports a docking station which offers additional USB 2 and USB 3 ports, it's most likely that both `EHCI` controllers are used on your machine so don't disable them!